FerencSchmidt/StaticProject/README.md

 - **NGINX Static Website**: Efficiently serves static content, handling web traffic and page rendering.
 - **NGINX Proxy Manager**: Manages proxy settings for web applications including SSL configuration and redirect rules.
 - **Jenkins**: Orchestrates continuous integration and deployment pipelines within Kubernetes, managing the automation of building, testing, and deploying applications.
+- **Prometheus**: Collects metrics from various sources and provides a queryable data store for monitoring applications and infrastructure.
+- **kube-state-metrics**: Exports Kubernetes metadata and state information as metrics for Prometheus.

 > [!IMPORTANT]
 > Please run the scripts from the actual directory where they reside in to ensure the relative paths are working correctly.